Cheeger inequalities on simplicial complexes: Cheeger-type inequalities on -faces of simplicial complexes

-As we have discussed, the Cheeger constant defined as an $\mathbb{Z}_2$-expander violates the Cheeger inequality on simplicial complexes.
-However, with a $\mathbb{Z}$-expander it is possible to get a Cheeger inequality.
+As we have discussed, the Cheeger constant defined as a $\mathbb{Z}_2$-expander violates the Cheeger inequality on simplicial complexes.
+However, as a $\mathbb{Z}$-expander, it is possible to get a Cheeger inequality.

-(D3) shows that $h(\Sigma_d)$ coincides with the smallest non-trivial 1-Laplacian eigenvalue, which generalizes the equality in both graph and domain settings.
+(D3) shows that $h(\Sigma_d)$ coincides with the smallest nontrivial 1-Laplacian eigenvalue, which was already known in both the graph and the domain settings.

 (D4) reveals the non-obvious fact that $h(\Sigma_d)$ has a deep relation with Gromov's filling profile.
 This is an equivalent reformulation of \eqref{eq:combinatorial-h(S_d)} using the language of norms on cochain groups, which helps us to further understand the formula \eqref{eq:combinatorial-h(S_d)}.